Convergence Analysis of a Numerical Algorithm for Spatial Segregation of Two Population Densities: Introduction

 In the work \cite{MR2563520} Bozorgnia proposed two numerical algorithms for the problem \eqref{1} with lack of internal dynamics ($f_i=0$).
 The finite element approximation is based on the local properties of the solution.
 In this case the author was able to provide the convergence of the method.
 Unfortunately, this nice idea cannot be generalized for the case with non-negative internal dynamics.
 The second approach is a finite difference method, but lack of analysis of the scheme.
 This finite difference method has been generalized in \cite{Mywork} for the case of non-negative $f_i$.
 In \cite{Mywork} the authors give a numerical consistent variational system with strong interaction, and provide disjointness condition of populations during the iteration of the scheme.

-In this case the proposed algorithm is a lack of convergence result for the general case.
-The present work deals with the analysis of the convergence of the algorithm for two competing populations with non-negative internal dynamics.
-It is noteworthy that the proposed algorithm can be applied for the finite element approximation as well.
-However, it still remains challenging to prove the convergence for the system of three and more competing population.
+In this case the proposed algorithm is lack of convergence result for the general case.
+The present work deals with the analysis of the convergence of the algorithm for two competing populations with non-negative internal dynamics $f_i.$